Mesa Laboratories Inc (MLAB)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Mesa Laboratories Inc has been fluctuating over the period analyzed.
-The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio of Mesa Laboratories Inc has exhibited some fluctuations over the period from June 30, 2020, to March 31, 2025.
+The cash ratio is a liquidity ratio that indicates a company's ability to cover its short-term liabilities with its available cash and cash equivalents.